zedlopez/ifm/Examples/Timeless.md

 [ZL: https://inform7.atlassian.net/browse/I7-2402 ]::

-In a game with tight timing, it is sometimes friendliest to the player to let them ``look`` and ``examine`` as much as necessary without being penalized.
+In a game with tight timing, it is sometimes friendliest to the player to let them ``look`` and ``examine`` as much as necessary without being penalised.